 This is what social engineering is all about, using people's human nature and gullibility to force or trick them into doing something that they would normally not do.
 It is very prevalent in Internet scams, for instance where victims receive emails purporting to be from their bank, telling them that they have to click on a link (that actually takes them to a fake bank website) and provide confidential information, such as their usernames and passwords that eventuate in their bank accounts being rapidly cleaned out by the scammers.
 Read about various scams in other pages on this website and learn how to avoid being fleeced by crooks.

 Don't be suckered by the mobile phone scam.
 If legitimate contacts call and do not reach you immediately, they will soon ring back or leave a message on your answering service if it is important.
 Most smartphones will display a caller's name if that caller is in the phone's contact list, but if an unknown or unrecognised number is displayed, the best thing is to do nothing.
 If it really is legitimate or important, the caller will phone back.
-If it's trivial, a wrong number or a scam, you won't hear from them again.
+If it's trivial, a wrong number or a scam, hopefully you won't hear from them again.

 There are many SMS companies that promote competitions, quizzes, games, match-making and ring-tones.
 They advertise in magazines and on television, usually late at night and use high-energy advertisements, distracting visuals and hard-to-read fine print disclaimers.